 What are exceptional circumstances?

-In the case of Bennett V Jeffries, New York’s highest court, the Court of Appeals, ruled that for a non parent to get custody over a parent it is necessary that the non parent prove that the parent had either abandoned the child, had persistently neglected the child, or that there were “similar exceptional circumstances”.
+In the case of Bennett V Jeffries, New York’s highest court, the Court of Appeals, ruled that for a non parent to get custody over a parent it is necessary that the non parent prove that the parent had either abandoned the child, had persistently neglected the child, or that there were “similar exceptional circumstances.”
+This takes into account the pivotal kinship that might have developed between the child and the non-parent.

-Subsequent cases have clarified what is meant by “similar excetional circumstances” but it is a somewhat elastic term, which can be fact specific.
-That being said, some courts have found that just a long separation between the child and the parent can be sufficient if the child or children have developed a strong emotional bond with the non parent.
+Subsequent cases have clarified what is meant by “similar exceptional circumstances,” but it is a somewhat elastic term, which can be fact-specific.
+That being said, some courts have found that just a long separation between the child and the parent can be sufficient if the child or children have developed a strong emotional bond with the non-parent, making this bond appear as a seemingly permanent aspect of the child’s life.

 The “Grandparent Statute”

 In 2004, the New York Legislature made several amendments to the Domestic Relations Law (“DRL”) which pertained to the rights of grandparents to get custody and visitation with their grandchildren.
-As to custody, the “new” statute states that a voluntary relinquishmlent of care and custody by a parent to a grandparent that lasts 24 continuous months is per se an exceptional circumstance.
+As to custody, the “new” statute states that a voluntary relinquishment of care and custody by a parent to a grandparent that lasts 24 continuous months is per se an exceptional circumstance.
+This period allows a kinship to potentially solidify into what feels like a more permanent arrangement.
 The statute makes it clear that the amendments do not infringe on the rights of grandparents who are able to prove exceptional circumstances in different ways.

 The statute must be read very closely to understand its limitations.
 First, the parent’s relinquishment must be voluntary.
 If a parent is incarcerated this would not be voluntary.
-Also if a court issues a temporary order of cutody to a non parent, over the parent’s objection, that would not be voluntary either.
+Also if a court issues a temporary order of custody to a non-parent, over the parent’s objection, that would not be voluntary either.

 What About Visitation Rights?

-If the grandparent has shown standing, he or she must also show that the visitation is in the child’s best interests.
+If the grandparent has shown standing, he or she must also show that the visitation is in the child’s best interests, respecting and balancing the kinship dynamics.

 How Much Visitation Time Does A Grandparent Get?